LJPZebra/OLU/1P_Multicolor_System.md

 (20) Before switching on the laser, prepare the room for laser safety (remove any jewellery, make sure no one is in the path of the laser and that the laser does not hit any reflective surfaces).
 Unscrew the focusing objective (Obj 2) of the light-sheet unit.
 Switch on the galvanometric mirror and then switch on the laser at low laser power.
 Adjust the distance of the fibre relative to the collimation lens until the laser exits the cube well collimated.
 To do this, move the fibre support tube (black) relative to the fibre holder (red).

-(21) Next, carefully centre the beam in the hole where Obj 2 was screwed in by carefully adjusting the orientation of the galvanometer mirror.
+(21) Next, carefully centre the beam in the opening where Obj 2 was screwed in by carefully adjusting the orientation of the galvanometer mirror.
 Once this is done, fix the mirror position with the fixing screw.